carliandro/wallet-service/README.md

 # WALLET MICROSERVICE

-A simple wallet microservice running on the JVM that manages credit/debit transactions.
+A wallet microservice running on the JVM that manages wallet credit/debit transactions.

 ## Description
-A Rest API to access monetary accounts with the current balance of a user.
+A Wallet Rest API to access wallet accounts with the current balance and transaction of a user.
 The balance can be modified by registering transactions on the account, either debit transactions (removing funds) or credit transactions (adding funds).